Updated: Feb 15

 2. Your adoption team can't educate caregivers who aren't there.

 If the animal's caregiver is not present during the adoption interview then how can an adoption counsellor know if the care giver's home is safe enough for an animal to reside in?

-How will the caregiver know if the caregiver will receive the correct animal care instructions?
+How will the adoption counsellor know if the caregiver will receive the correct animal care instructions from the adopter?